bubbles-sail/Multi_TCF_scorer/README.md

 No practical limit to number of boats and number of TCF's per boat

+User is asked to enter file name for results, which rating band to use, to enter mark names, then select a mark, then a boat, then its time at the mark.
+The result from the start to the mark is saved to the results csv file.

 Program will save results to *.csv file with user specified name (race no etc)
 Records:
 [Rating band used]